Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 If the elderly are dehydrated, they can experience skin problems and pressure sores.

-Moreover, dehydration is the cause of constipation.
-Drinking water can increase stool frequency.
-This can also enhance the effects of fiber in the body.
-Many people cut their fluid intake to avoid going to the toilet often.
-This is true, especially during nighttime.
-But restriction of drinking water will make one suffer from urinary problems in the long run.
+Moreover, dehydration causes constipation.
+Drinking water can increase stool frequency and enhance the effects of fiber in the body.
+Many people cut their fluid intake to avoid frequent toilet trips, especially at night.

 Causes of Dehydration